 Of course, this is a major factor, but there are plenty more considerations that surgeons and patients need to bear in mind to ensure it is the right procedure and will deliver the desired results.
 To give you a better indication on what makes a good candidate or not, here are some key elements that may affect your candidacy.

-While there isn’t an age limit on who can undergo a hair transplant procedure, it still plays a role and ideally the best candidates are over 30 years old.
-Some candidates can begin losing their hair at a very young age, and wish to seek out treatments as soon as possible.
-However, younger patients in their late teens, early twenties are still experiencing immature hair loss and there is no idea how this will progress with age.
+While there isn’t an age limit on who can undergo a hair transplant procedure, it still plays a role and ideally, the best candidates are over 30 years old.
+Some candidates can begin losing their hair at a very young age and wish to seek out treatments as soon as possible.
+However, younger patients in their late teens, and early twenties are still experiencing immature hair loss and there is no idea how this will progress with age.
 If they undergo treatment at a young age, they may well need additional treatments later in life to counteract further baldness.
 So it’s important to find out if you’re the best age for a hair transplant, and whether you’ve lost enough hair to warrant surgery.

 The best candidates for hair transplants are those who suffer from male pattern baldness or female pattern baldness.
 This is a genetic condition that typically affects parts of the scalp not all of it, which leaves patients with a good level of donor hair follicles.
 In contrast, unpatterned alopecia sufferers would not be recommended hair transplants as they have poor hair donors, which most likely wouldn’t lead to successful transplants – wasting your time and money.

 Similarly, the severity of hair loss in patients will play a crucial role in whether they will make a good candidate, as well as the amount of healthy hair available for transplantation.
 Inevitably, in order to be able to transfer hair from one area of the scalp to the affected areas, there must be a good supply of healthy hair follicles available.
 Assessing the level of hair loss and quality and quantity of donor hair is an essential part of deciphering if you’re a good candidate or not.